Ashish-kumar-2002/Demo/README.md

 # Demo
-This is a Demo for  &amp; Git &amp; G ithub class
+This is a Demo for  &amp; Git &amp; Github class